chainguard-dev/terraform-provider-helm/docs/resources/chart.md

 ### Required

 - `package_name` (String) The name of the package to fetch from the package repository.
-- `repository` (String) The repository in the OCI registry where the Helm chart will be pushed.
+- `repo` (String) The repo in the OCI registry where the Helm chart will be pushed.

 ### Optional